gravcmspro/gravcmspro_pages/05.gravcmspro-components/05.text-and-images/05.two-inline-pictures-with-text-first-left/basic.md

 ---
 title: Grav CMS Pro Documentation - Two inline pictures with text first left
 slug: two-inline-pictures-with-text-first-left
-menu: Two inline pictures with text first left
+menu: Two inline pictures with text first left (PRO)
 date: '03/30/2017 6:00am'
 metadata:
   description: This component renders a grid that contains an inline picture placed on the left and a description text on the right